ATTR1TION/Python-Script-I-Got-From-A-T-shirt/README.md

 This is a python script I got from an Optiv t-shirt

 I got a t-shirt from Optiv with this script on it.
-I've been able to find it anywhere else and wanted to share it with people.
+I've not  been able to find it anywhere else and wanted to share it with people.